andya17/RPr-Kang-2020/docs/atallah-analysis-plan.md

 Plan for interpretation:

 - For speed limits, we can compare a printed list of the number of edges with each speed limit.
-- For both changes, we can see if the ultimate output, the accessibility map, changes
+- For both changes, we can see if the ultimate output, the accessibility map, changes.
+The shape of the catchment areas may change if the speed limits and the number of hexagons within a given catchment area are changing from the original reproduction to this reanalysis.